 To ensure each player has as many touches of the ball as possible and young players concentrate on skills that are best suited to their age we play a simplified version.

-There are a few tournaments around the region throughout the season where we create combined teams of players that are usually put forward by each team coach and the grade manager.
-Ask your coach for more info.
+There are a few tournaments throughout the season where we put forward teams from each grade.
+Tournaments are generally played on Sundays during the season and maybe a Saturday or Sunday when the season ends.
+Ask your coach or grade manager for more info.

 We have a number of parents volunteer each season to act as coaches to look after a team throughout the season – and we’re always to keen to find some more.
 The role is far more about children than football.
 There’s a ready-made toolkit to work with and we always love coaches who are keen to let the kids’ imagination go crazy.
-Everyone coaching is a parent of a 7th grader.
-Please let us know if you’re keen.

 Like to know more?

-If there’s anything else you’d like to know please get in touch with us.
+If there’s anything else you’d like to know, please get in touch.